United Nations Security Council Resolution 2623: Voting

-Voting took place both in the General Council and in the Security Council.
+Voting took place both in the General Assembly and in the Security Council.

 Security Council

 There are 15 voting members present for the Security Council meeting that occurred on 27 February 2022.
 Eleven members approved, only one opposed, and three members abstained.

 Permanent members of the Security Council are shown in bold.

 The emergency special session was called as a result and met on 28 February 2022.